dna-engine/dna-engine/README.md

 World's Easiest to Use JavaScript Templating Engine
 ---------------------------------------------------

-DNAjs is a user interface templating library for jQuery enabling developers to rapidly build maintainable websites.
+DNAjs is a user interface templating library for jQuery enabling developers to rapidly build maintainable web applications.

 Current release: **v0.3.3**